Ashraf Ghani: Presidency (2014–2021)

 After none of the candidates managed to win more than 50% of the vote in the first round of the election, Ghani and Abdullah Abdullah, the two frontrunners from the first round, contested in a runoff election, which was held on 14 June 2014.

 Initial results from the run-off elections showed Ghani as the overwhelming favourite to win the elections.
 However, allegations of electoral fraud resulted in a stalemate, along with threats of violence and the formation of a parallel government by the camp of his opponent, Abdullah Abdullah.
 On 7 August 2014, US Secretary of State John Kerry flew to Kabul to broker a deal that outlined an extensive audit of nearly 8 million votes and formation of a national unity government with a new role for a chief executive officer who would carry out meaningful functions within the president's administration.

-After a three-month audit process, which was supervised by the United Nations with financial support from the U.S. government, the Independent Election Commission announced Ghani as president after Ghani agreed to a national unity deal.
+After a three-month audit process, which was supervised by the United Nations with financial support from the US government, the Independent Election Commission announced Ghani as president after Ghani agreed to a national unity deal.
 Initially, the election commission said it would not formally announce specific results.
 It later released a statement that said Ghani managed to secure 55.4% and Abdullah Abdullah secured 43.5% of the vote, although it declined to release the individual vote results.
 In September 2019, an explosion near an election rally attended by President Ashraf Ghani killed 24 people and injured 31 others, but Ghani was unhurt.

 Ghani signed a law in September 2020 requiring mothers' names to be added to children's ID cards, in addition to fathers' names, which was seen as a win for women's rights activists in Afghanistan.

 At age 65, Ghani became the oldest inaugurated Afghan ruler since the foundation of the Durrani Empire in 1747.
 At his 2019 re-election, at age 70, he overtook Mohammed Daoud Khan to become the oldest incumbent president.